jayvenn21/cse6242group46/README.md

 ```bash
 python3 -m http.server 8000
 ```
 Then open **http://localhost:8000/frontend/index.html** in your browser.
-If you only want to poke at the UI without cloning, use the [live link](https://jayvenn21.github.io/cse6242group46/frontend/index.html) at the top of this README instead.

 ## The map app (Leaflet + D3)